berlinplan/berlinplan.github.io/readme.md

 > <sub> SOCIETY: people in general thought of as living together in organized communities with **shared** laws, traditions, and **values** (83) Cooperation is vital for human survival as it enables us to thrive in large groups.
 By living collectively, we can effectively collaborate and distribute tasks based on individual strengths, resulting in improved efficiency and productivity. </sub>

+> *Modern Society:*

-> <sub> The EU considers “human rights” a non-negotiable value, but the German football team participated in the 2022 World Cup in Qatar without wearing a “one love” band.
+> <sub> consider “LGBTQIA2S+” a non-negotiable value, but Accept to throw away  the “one love” band for participating in a Football match.
 (106) </sub>

-> <sub> The EU is participating in sanctions against many countries for abusing human rights, yet Saudi Arabia is Germany’s most important partner in the MENA region.
-(107,108) </sub>
+> <sub> establish heaviest sanctions against countries for abusing human rights, while maintaining strong ties with biggest Violators of Human rights in the World.
+(107,108,153) </sub>

-> <sub> The EU and Germany are being criticized for double standards.(153) </sub>

 #### In modern societies, are people likely to resist and fight in the event of a War attack?